-I am an applied microecomist and Post-Doctoral fellow at Luiss Department of Economics and Finance.
-I will complete my PhD thesis at the European University Institute in 2023.
+I am an applied microeconomist and Post-Doctoral fellow at Luiss Department of Economics and Finance.
+I have obtained my PhD from the European University Institute in 2024.

 Research Interests: Micrometrics, Labour, Migration, Education and Media